Government Subsidies and Income Smoothing

 This study examines the relationship between government subsidies and income smoothing using a sample of US listed firms.
-We find that subsidized firms smooth their earnings more aggressively than their unsubsidized peers, consistent with firms that receive subsidies bearing higher political costs and having more incentives to smooth earnings to avoid public attention.
-Smoothing by subsidized firms is more pronounced when the subsidies are granted through non-tax-related channels than tax-based channels, and for firms with more opaque information environments.
-In addition, smoothing by subsidized firms reduces the ability of current earnings to predict future cash flows.
-Using textual content analysis, we find that the MD&As of subsidized firms provide less explanatory content to explain accruals, consistent with smoothing being used to obfuscate earnings.
-Overall, our results shed light on how government subsidies shape the accounting and disclosure choices of firms.
+We find that subsidized firms smooth their earnings more aggressively than their unsubsidized peers.
+This finding is consistent with the reasoning that subsidized firms bear higher political costs and have more incentives to smooth earnings to avoid public attention.
+In addition, smoothing by subsidized firms is more pronounced when the subsidies are granted through non-tax-related channels than through tax-based channels, and the positive association between government subsidies and income smoothing is stronger for firms under higher public scrutiny and with less transparent information environments.
+Further analysis shows that smoothing by subsidized firms serves mainly to obfuscate earnings and subsidized firms that smooth earnings tend to continue receiving subsidies in the future.
+Overall, our results help explain the role of government subsidies in shaping firms’ accounting and disclosure choices.

 JEL Classification: H70, M41, M48, G38